koarlchen/dxclparser/README.md

 # libdxclparser

-Regex-based parser for spots received from a DX cluster.
+A regex-based parser for the telnet interface provided by a DX cluster.

 See `example/` folder for exemplary usage.